Platform and Technology Capabilities

 Most (if not all) want the flexibility of the cloud.
 Organizations need to know they can scale up quickly to meet greater usage needs, and just as quickly scale down if resources are going unused.
-A cloud architecture makes it easier to do this because specific applications no longer need specific physical
+A cloud architecture makes it easier to do this because specific applications no longer need specific physical servers to run.

 This approach taps into innovation by moving to an open and more extensible architecture in the cloud.
 Businesses can move their applications quickly and easily without having to re-architect them.
 Companies consider lift and shift for multiple benefits, including reduced costs and improved performance and resiliency.